xamaseth/Week2_Seth_Luxama/README.md

 ====================================
-📱 WEEK 2 – INTERACTIVE QUIZ APP
+📱 WEEK 2 – Flashcard App
 ====================================

 An Android application built with Kotlin that provides a simple interactive quiz experience.